 Shaping and Wiring Techniques

-- Starting at the trunk, anchor the wire securely against the tree, taking care not to damage the bark.
+- Starting at the trunk, anchor the wire against the tree, taking care not to damage the bark.

 - Wrap the wire around the branch in a consistent spiral, maintaining a 45-degree angle with gentle, even pressure.

-- Once the wire is in place, bend the branch gradually to the desired shape, repositioning your fingers closer to the bend to reduce the risk of snapping.
+- Once the wire is in place, gradually bend the branch to the desired shape, repositioning your fingers closer to the bend to reduce the risk of snapping.

 Consult this table to select the right wire for your juniper bonsai: